estefand/QMB6617S25/module_10_1_post_project/README.md

 2. Take preventative measures in anticipation of a problem.
 Make back-up or contingency plans.
-For this to work, you mist first spend some time thinking of the potential problems that could occur.
+For this to work, you must first spend some time thinking of the potential problems that could occur.

 3. Conduct testing of any new product or service, or any new application or technology.
 Consider whether there is a way to obtain more information in advance.